 These no-zone accidents occur in positions around the truck where the driver is unable to see the other vehicle, and, therefore, is blind to their presence.
 Truckers refer to these blind spots as no-zones, because they are areas around the truck where passenger vehicles cannot be seen.
 Because of the significantly larger size of tractor-trailer trucks, these blind spots are much bigger than the average sedan or minivan.

 We at the Law Office of William J. Luse understand the physical, emotional, and financial consequences associated with being involved in a no-zone accident with a truck.
 We firmly believe that, as the victim of the accident, you are entitled to compensation for the damages and losses you suffered as a result of your accident.

-If a truck driver’s negligence has left you or a loved one with significant injuries and expenses, get in touch with one of our skilled no-zone accident attorneys as soon as possible at (843) 839-4795 for a free initial consultation.
+If a truck driver’s negligence has left you or a loved one with significant injuries and expenses, get in touch with one of our skilled Myrtle Beach no-zone accident lawyers as soon as possible at (843) 839-4795 for a free initial consultation.

 What are No Zones?

 About 500,000 traffic accidents happen each year in the United States.
 Approximately 33 percent of these traffic accidents occur in the blind spot of a truck driver.
 When a driver enters a blind spot around a large truck, they increase the risk of being in the type of devastating accident that large trucks can cause.
 There are four main no-zone areas around a commercial truck where the driver has limited or zero visibility.